ariakit/ariakit/packages/reakit/src/Tooltip/README.md

 - **`unstable_portal`** <span title="Experimental">⚠️</span>
   <code>boolean | undefined</code>

-  Whether or not the dialog should be rendered within `Portal`.
+  Whether or not the tooltip should be rendered within `Portal`.

 <details><summary>5 state props</summary>